Birding Destinations and Resources

 Oregon Birding Trails are your guide to viewing nearly 500 species of birds in spectacular landscapes ranging from sandy beaches to verdant forests, from desert playas to alpine meadows.
 Visit www.oregonbirdingtrails.org for more information, including downloadable guides for the four completed trails, or to learn more about plans for expanding the Oregon Birding Trail network.

-Pick up a free copy of the printed versions of the Oregon Coast Birding Trail and new Willamette Valley Birding Trail when you visit our Interpretive Center.
+Pick up a free copy of the printed versions of the Oregon Coast Birding Trail and Willamette Valley Birding Trail when you visit the Audubon Interpretive Center.
 Other Oregon Birding Trail maps are no longer available in printed form and must be downloaded from the above links.

-If you have any questions regarding the Willamette Valley Birding Trail, or Oregon Birding Trails in general, please contact the route committee chair, Joel Geier at 541-745-5821 or e-mail email@example.com.
-Thank you for your assistance in creating the Willamette Valley Birding Trail!
+If you have any questions regarding the Willamette Valley Birding Trail, or Oregon Birding Trails in general, please contact route committee chair Joel Geier at 541-745-5821 or firstname.lastname@example.org.

 The Audubon Society of Portland Nature Store features the best selection of binoculars and spotting scopes in Oregon and SW Washington, in addition to field guides, gifts, toys, backyard birding supplies and more.